fumeapp/modeltyper/readme.md

 ### What does this do?
 This command will go through all of your models and make [TypeScript Interfaces](https://www.typescriptlang.org/docs/handbook/2/objects.html) based on the columns, mutators, and relationships.
-You can then pipe hte output into your preferred `?.d.ts`
+You can then pipe the output into your preferred `???.d.ts`

 ### Requirements
 Starting support is for Laravel v8+ and PHP v8+